grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 ### services block

-In some scenarios, Beyla will instrument a big variety of services; for example, as a Kubernetes DaemonSet that instruments all the services in a node.
+In some scenarios, Beyla will instrument a big variety of services, for example, as a Kubernetes DaemonSet that instruments all the services in a node.
 This block allows you to filter the services to instrument based on their metadata.

 Name | Type | Description                                               | Default | Required
 ---- | ---- |-----------------------------------------------------------| ------- | --------